When Leicestershire Cares approached Hinckley & Rugby Building Society to become a member in January 2012 it turned out to be a perfect fit.

 “All team challenges are met with such enthusiasm, however it really pushes the volunteers out of their comfort zone and tests their abilities.
 The team spirit on these days is fantastic and give staff from all over the Society an opportunity to work together and make a difference for others – what could be better?”

-The Society also participates actively in the other annual projects run by Leicestershire Cares, such as the Coat Drive and Collect for Christmas Campaigns.
+The Society also participates actively in the other annual projects run by Leicestershire Cares, such as Festive Challenges and Collect for Christmas Campaigns.

 The Collect for Christmas Campaign facilitates the donation of countless toys and home starter packs to those who otherwise would not be able to enjoy the type of festive period most people take for granted.

-The Society’s increasing involvement with the many projects outlined here was rewarded in May 2015 when it was named Company of the Year at the Leicestershire Cares Annual Celebration event.
+The Society’s increasing involvement with the many projects outlined here was rewarded in May 2015 when it was named Leicestershire Cares’ Company of the Year.

 Chief Executive Chris White said: